 The Bilingual-Bicultural Program Focus is for students who wish to develop expertise in working with culturally and linguistically diverse children and adolescents with communication disorders.
-Following the Bilingual - Multicultural Program Focus will satisfy the coursework and field placement requirements for the bilingual extension to the New York State TSSLD.
+Following the Bilingual -Multicultural Program Focus will satisfy the coursework and field placement requirements for the bilingual extension to the New York State TSSLD.
 Under New York State Education Department regulations, the bilingual extension certificate is required to provide speech and language intervention for bilingual children and adolescents ages 3 through 21.
 This includes working in a school system in New York State as well as providing bilingual therapy in a private practice where funding comes from the New York City Department of Education.

-Points/Credits: 57 Entry Terms: N/A
+Points/Credits: 55 Entry Terms: N/A

 This degree program incorporates academic and clinical practicum requirements for the American Speech-Language-Hearing Association's Certification of Clinical Competence (ASHA CCC-SLP) and the New York State Education Department (NYSED) as well as departmental and college requirements.
+Students are admitted to the program with undergraduate majors in speech and language pathology or with all required prerequisite courses completed.